Dumbing of Age

 Dumbing of Age is a webcomic about college life at Indiana University by cartoonist David Willis with themes involving drama or comedy, occasionally with a mixture of both.
 The series itself is a reboot reusing characters from Willis' previous comics (Roomies!, It's Walky!, Joyce and Walky!, and Shortpacked!).
 While Willis' previous webcomics shared a science-fiction universe, Dumbing of Age is independent of these, reflecting more slice-of-life than the previous works.
 The comic is generally set in the present day, yet not set in any particular year due to the glacial pacing (Every in-universe day takes around 1-2 months of daily comics), current technologies are depicted in-comic anachronistically so the comic is not a period piece.
-Willis has reported Dumbing of Age to be his most popular webcomic, with a readership that around three times that of Shortpacked!.
+Willis has reported Dumbing of Age to be his most popular webcomic, with a readership around three times that of Shortpacked!.

 Plot and themes

 The story follows a large ensemble cast, most of which are Indiana University first-years living in the same co-ed dorm.
-Major characters including a Christian girl who was homeschooled, an atheist who is her best friend, a cheerleader who has been disgraced, and many other characters.
-There are themes of parental abuse, depression, attempted suicide, sexual assault, and some instance of homophobic and transphobic sayings, along with other mature themes.
+There are themes of parental abuse, depression, attempted suicide, sexual assault, and some instance of homophobia and transphobia.